Designing Transport-Level Encryption for Datacenter Networks: Discussion

+\bh{Segmentation} IPv6 does not have an equivalent field to the IPv4 IPID, which we currently use for reassembling the TSO segment (\autoref{sec:design:enc}).
+We can still use TLS offload without TSO, which we plot the impact in \autoref{fig:gso}.
+Note that the penalty of disabling TSO in \sdp or \homa would not be as large as in TCP cases.
+This is because, although TSO does both segmentation and checksumming, \homa does not use the latter or guarantee message integrity (\sdp intrinsically does it based on message encryption and decryption).

+We can use TSO for every pair of packets, as the receiver can reassemble them based on the presence of the TLS record header.
+For larger TSO segments, we use GSO to split them into two-packet-sized TSO segments at the bottom of the stack.
+These smaller TSO segments contain incrementing TSO offsets generated by GSO (\autoref{fig:sdpgso}).
+If the NIC vendor activates sequence number embedding to non-TCP packets, which could not require significant changes to the NIC implementation, \sdp will enable full TSO.

-Receiver-side cryptographic NIC offload is challenging because the NIC does not direct the incoming non-TCP packets into its cryptographic engine.
-It would not be a great effort for the vendors to enable directing the non-TCP packets to the crypto offload engine; for example, Pensando Elba has a P4-based ingress packet processing engine~\cite{bansal2023disaggregating} behind the cryptographic offload engine.
-Although we confirmed that the sender-side NIC-offloaded encryption accelerates the RPC throughput by up to 20\%, receive-side offload would accelerate it further.
+\bh{Receive-side offload} Receiver-side cryptographic NIC offload is challenging because the NIC does not route incoming non-TCP packets through its cryptographic engine, although it would be a straightforward task for the vendor to implement.
+For example, Pensando Elba features a P4-based ingress packet processing engine~\cite{bansal2023disaggregating} situated before the cryptographic engine.
+Although we confirmed that sender-side offload accelerates RPC throughput by up to \SIrange{5}{13}{\%}, receive-side offload would further accelerate it.

-One option to enable it is to use the TCP protocol number and \emph{reserves} a portion of the port number space.
-This method, however, has a problem with confusing middleboxes, which are also prevalent in the cloud infrastructure~\cite{snap}.
-In fact reusing the TCP header and protocol number for TSO and Large Receive Offload (LRO) has been proposed by Stateless Transport Tunneling (STT)~\cite{davie-stt-05}, but not been standardized.
-If this approach is widely accepted, \sdp would reassemble the packets based on the TCP sequence numbers instead of IPID.
-Sender-side challenges discussed in \autoref{sec:design:concurrency}remain unchanged.